brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

-As always, there are no right answers here, and I am sure there lots of other techniques that can be used to work around this problem, but you need to know how your system will behave when facing a large replication lag and if _read-your-writes_ is a guarantee you really need to provide.
-There are databases and replication tools that will simply ignore this issue, so you need to be prepared when you receive that weird and impossible to reproduce bug report.
+As always, there are no right answers here, and I am sure there lots of other techniques that can be used to work around this problem, but you need to know how your system will behave when facing a large replication lag and if _read-your-writes_ is a guarantee you really need to provide, as there are databases and replication tools that will simply ignore this issue.

 ##### Monotonic Reads consistency